I had a cup of coffee this morning.

-Past tense verbs often end with _ed.
+Some past tense verbs follow a pattern, they end with the letters ED.
 These are called regular verbs.

 In English, there are many verbs whose past tense doesn’t end with _ed.
 These are called irregular verbs.

-- We saw a great movie on Friday, it was about Mark Twain.
-(Saw is the past tense of see.)
+We saw a great movie on Friday, it was about Mark Twain.

 Simple past tense rules

-① Negative verb forms and questions in the past tense use the auxiliary verb do.
-The main verb will be in simple present tense.
+Negative verb forms and questions in the past tense use the auxiliary verb do.
+The main verb will be in the simple present tense.

 Negative past tense statements use did not, didn’t.

-- Mark Twain didn’t go to university.
-(Not didn’t went)
+●Mark Twain didn’t go to university.
+(Not didn’t

-- The computer sale is over soon so I didn’t want to wait.
-(Not didn’t wanted)
+●The computer sale is over soon so I didn’t want to wait.
+(Not didn’t

 Past tense questions use did you? – did he/she/it etc.

-- Did Mark Twain live in Australia?
-(Not did he lived?)
+●Did Mark Twain live in Australia?
+(Not did he

-- Did you buy a Mac or a PC?
-(Not did you bought?)
+●Did you buy a Mac or a PC?
+(Not did you

 A: “What did you do on Saturday?”